 To facilitate a comprehensive understanding of LCIA methods, this section compiles the main features of the individual methods per sustainability dimension.
+Please note that Section 5.2 includes information about optional steps regarding normalisation, weighting and sustainability integration.

 Environmental life cycle impact assessment method and categories